From Studio to Stage

 From Studio to Stage Program Details

-- Participate in a rigorous, 9:00 to 5:30 Monday through Saturday, schedule of ballet technique, pointe, variations, contemporary technique, composition and body conditioning.
+Participate in a rigorous technical schedule of ballet technique, pointe, variations, contemporary technique, composition and body conditioning.

-- Be coached in a classical variation by the Artistic Director.
+Be coached in a classical variation by Artistic Director, Xiomara Reyes.

-- Work with Vicente Hernandez, the founder of Preparacion Fisica of the Cuban National Ballet School to increase turn-out, extension, strength and stamina and build your body into a strong and healthy instrument.
+Work with Vicente Hernandez, the founder of Preparacion Fisica of the National Ballet School of Cuba to increase turn-out, extension, strength and stamina, and build your body into a strong and healthy instrument.

 Highlights of this unique program